MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/sign-starknet-data.md

     // Send the transaction
     const result = await wallet?.account?.signer.signTransaction({
-      contractAddress: contractAddress,  // The address of the contract
+      contractAddress: contractAddress,  // The address of the contract.
-      entrypoint: entrypoint,            // The function to call in the contract
+      entrypoint: entrypoint,            // The function to call in the contract.
-      calldata: calldata                 // The parameters to pass to the function });
+      calldata: calldata                 // The parameters to pass to the function.
+    });
     console.log("Transaction signed successfully:", result);
     return result;